The Case for Choice

 Charter schools don’t HAVE the profits many people imagine.
-Yes, it’s true that many wealthy individuals are involved in charter schooling.
-However, their incomes are by and large from other sources, and education is for them a passion and/or an avocation, not a strong source of personal cash flow.
+While it’s true that many wealthy individuals are involved in charter schooling, their incomes are by and large from other sources.
+Education is for them a passion, not a strong source of personal cash flow.

-Myth: Charter public schools teach religion . . .
+Do charter public schools teach religion? . . .

 Charter public schools are prohibited from teaching religion pursuant to state law.

-Myth: Charter public schools “cherry pick” students from other schools . . .
+Do charter public schools “cherry pick” students from other schools? . . .

 Charter public schools are open to all students.
 When the number of student applicants exceeds the number of available seats, a random selection lottery is held to determine which students will be enrolled.

 On this note, it is also worth pointing out that Michigan charter public schools actually enroll a higher proportion of poor, minority students than traditional public schools.

 Do charter public schools use certified teachers? . . .